You Have a Match

 Also, I thought the balance between the focus on Abby’s relationship with Savannah and her relationship with Leo was perfect.
 I love that Abby ended up being faced with needing to speak up and not be passive and that that was echoed in all these relationships and situations in her life.
 I loved how transformative summer camp was for her, too.

-Honestly, I’m hard-pressed to find anything I didn’t love about this book.
+Honestly, I’m hard-pressed to find anything I didn’t love about You Have a Match.
 It made me laugh.
 It also made me cry in that deep, I-see-you kind of feeling that you get when you read about grief and it feels so familiar.

 Anyway, all that to say, if you’re a fan of Emma Mills’ THIS ADVENTURE ENDS or a lover of summer camp stories, please check this one out.

 Abby’s friend Leo and his sister Filipino-American and adopted.
 Abby’s sister is in a relationship with another girl.